ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

 gamma-ray emission regions and added them to the exlusion regions/map, which is then necessary for spectral extraction.

-We rerun :ref:`ctskymap` with the new parameters.
+We rerun :ref:`ctskymap` with the exclusion region.

 .. code-block:: bash